Pughal77/web-scraping-service-online-agent/readme.md

 For an isolated instance of crawlee (for security and privacy),
     - There is an github repo that is available (apify/crawlee) but we are unsure how to use it after building it.
 Probably adding another python script or js file (unsure how to import newly built modules or libraries)
     - Disabling telemetry is also needed (or gutting relavant telemetry, otlp, OpenTelemetry, and analytics, stub those functions)

-The crawler retrieves the html page, does some processing and then pushes it to the queue